Paynopain-Dev/woocommerce/README.md

     1. Give the product a **Name** and a **Regular price**.
     2. Click the "Publish" button on the right.

+When we create a product, we need to be secure then we have activate payments, so:
+1. Go to dashboard and plugins.
+2. Check settings.
+3. Select payments options, and check paylands gateways.
+4. Select manage paylands gateways, and introduce their fields.

 You can now browse the store on the following URL:

     http://localhost:8000/?post_type=product